 Saul’s only been a believer a little while and he’s already preaching.
 He didn’t postpone his service.
 He did it when God called him.
 Now there were times, of course, when there was a postponement.
 He went to the Arabian Desert for several years while God refined him, but he began immediately to do what God wanted him to do.
 He set his sight there.
 Sure there was preparation, there was education, there was time to grow.
 But nevertheless, he pursued the call immediately.

 And so he knew his part.
-Incidentally, he preached to kings as well, Agrippa and very likely Nero and also to the children of Israel.
-Verse 16, He goes on, “I will show him how great things he must suffer for My name’s sake.”
-He says to Ananias, Saul’s going to suffer, which must have been a comfort of some measure to Ananias that he didn’t have to fear, because it was going to be the other way around for a while.
-And Saul did suffer, 2 Corinthians 11:23-27 is the list of the things that he suffered.
+Incidentally, he preached to kings as well – Agrippa, and very likely Nero, and also to the children of Israel.
+In verse 16 He goes on, “I will show him how great things he must suffer for My name’s sake.”
+He says to Ananias: Saul’s going to suffer, which must have been a comfort of some measure to Ananias that he didn’t have to fear, because it was going to be the other way around for a while.
+And Saul did suffer.
+Second Corinthians 11:23-27 is the list of the things that he suffered.

-“Let a man so account of us, as of," what, "the ministers of Christ, stewards of the mysteries of God.
-Moreover it’s required in stewards that man be found," what, "faithful.”
-The world ought to know us by our service to Jesus Christ, by that we should be identified.
+“Let a man so account of us, as of” – what – “the ministers of Christ, stewards of the mysteries of God.
+Moreover, it’s required in stewards that a man be found” – what – “faithful.”
+The world ought to know us by our service to Jesus Christ; by that we should be identified.
 What are you doing for Him?
 What kind of service do you have?
 How are you using your spiritual gifts?
 Where are you using your abilities?
-If you’re not you’re a contradiction in terms.
-The transformed life, faith in the Savior, fervor in supplication, faithfulness in service.
-Let's pray.
+If you’re not, you’re a contradiction in terms.
+The transformed life: faith in the Savior; fervor in supplication; faithfulness in service.

 Father, we would ask that every one of us would take inventory in our own hearts to see whether or not we really have been transformed and give You the praise for what You want to do in our lives if we let You.
 In Christ’s name.
 Amen.

 This article is also available and sold as a booklet.